 Are stamps just sticky pieces of paper?
 This museum begs to differ.

 Filled with stamps from all over the world across different eras in history, you and your child will discover what makes the humble sticky-stamp so valuable.
 In fact, you can also learn how they are made, about the people sketched on them, and what tales of history each stamp hides.
 Anything little or seemingly unimportant, always has a hidden story.
-The Philatelic Museum is a great place to learn this, with the help of the humble little stamp!
+The Children Museum is a great place to learn this, with the help of the humble little stamp!

 Architectural Sights to Savour